 We believe that our operating results for the foreseeable future will continue to depend to a significant extent on revenue attributable to Apple Inc., or Apple, our largest end customer.
 Sales attributable to this end customer have historically accounted for a large portion of our revenue and accounted for approximately 61% and 40% of our revenue in 2017 and 2018, respectively.
 Revenue attributable to this end customer has decreased in absolute dollars and as a percentage of revenue from 2017 to 2018.
 We anticipate revenue attributable to this customer will fluctuate from period to period, although we expect to remain dependent on this end customer for a substantial portion of our revenue for the foreseeable future.
 Although we sell our products to this customer through distributors on a purchase order basis, including Pernas Electronics Co., Ltd., or Pernas, Arrow Electronics, Inc., or Arrow, and Quantek Technology Corporation, or Quantek, we have a development and supply agreement, which provides a general framework for our transactions with Apple.
 This agreement continues until either party terminates for material breach.
 Under this agreement, we have agreed to develop and deliver new products to this end customer at its request, provided it also meets our business purposes, and have agreed to indemnify it for intellectual property infringement or any injury or damages caused by our products.
 This end customer does not have any minimum or binding purchase obligations to us under this agreement and could elect to discontinue making purchases from us with little or no notice.
-If our end customers were to choose to work with other manufacturers or our relationships with our customers is disrupted for any reason, it could have a significant negative impact on our business, financial condition, and results of operations.
+If our end customers were to choose to work with other manufacturers or our relationships with our customers is disrupted for any reason, it could have a significant negative impact on our business.
+Any reduction in sales attributable to our larger customers, including our largest end customer, would have a significant and disproportionate impact on our business, financial condition, and results of operations.

 Because our sales are made pursuant to standard purchase orders, orders may be cancelled, reduced, or rescheduled with little or no notice and without penalty.
 Cancellations of orders could result in the loss of anticipated sales without allowing us sufficient time to reduce our inventory and operating expenses.
 In addition, changes in forecasts or the timing of orders from our customers expose us to the risks of inventory shortages or excess inventory.
 This in turn could cause our operating results to fluctuate.
-For example, we incurred approximately \$8.0 million in cost of inventory in anticipation of an order that did not materialize.
+For example, in 2018 we incurred approximately \$8.0 million in cost of inventory in anticipation of an order that did not materialize.
 This resulted in an inventory write-down of approximately \$8.0 million for 2018.
 We were able to sell approximately \$3.0 million of such inventory in the fourth quarter of 2018.